alex-gutev/live_cells_py/docs/basics/pitfalls.rst

 Threading
 =========

-Cells are not thread safe and their values should only be read, changed from a single thread.
+Cells are not thread safe and their values should only be read and changed from a single thread.
 All interactions with cells should be designated to a single thread, which serves as the "main" thread.